 Iis provides leadership to a globally leading School of Hospitality and Tourism Management (SHTM) at University of Surrey.
 She is a strong proponent of the transformative approach to education and research.
 This is reflected in the SHTM Global Leadership Strategy 2021-2024, which focuses on three pillars: cultivating future leaders, advancing scholarship and impact, and developing and sustaining partnerships.
 In 2022, SHTM rose to #2 in the world on the Shanghai Ranking's Global Ranking of Academic Subjects (GRAS) 2022 for Hospitality & Tourism Management, and claimed its #1 position in the UK on the Complete University Guide Subject League Table 2023 and 2024 for Tourism, Transport, Travel and Heritage Studies.
 The School is also among the Top 5 on The Guardian and The Times and Sunday Times League Tables 2023.

-Professor Tussyadiah served as Vice President (2014-2017) and later President (2018-2020) of the International Federation for Information Technologies and Travel & Tourism (IFITT) and is a founding member of the Alliance for Innovators and Researchers in Tourism and Hospitality (AIRTH).
+Professor Tussyadiah served as President (2018-2020) after previously being Vice President (2014-2017) of the International Federation for Information Technologies and Travel & Tourism (IFITT) and is a founding member of the Alliance for Innovators and Researchers in Tourism and Hospitality (AIRTH).
 Iis also served as a member of Advisory Group for World Economic Forum's Travel & Tourism Development Index (TTDI) 2021, part of the working group for World Travel & Tourism Council's Women Empowerment Initiative, and a Non-Executive Director of Visit Surrey.
 Prior to joining Surrey, Iis was Clinical Associate Professor in the School of Hospitality Business Management, Carson College of Business, Washington State University, USA.
 From 2008 to 2012, she was Assistant Professor and Associate Director of the National Laboratory for Tourism and eCommerce (NLTeC) at Temple University, USA.
 She obtained her PhD in Information Sciences with a concentration in Human-Social Information Sciences from Tohoku University, ranked the best university in Japan by Times Higher Education, where she received the GSIS Dean's Award for Excellent Achievements in Doctoral Studies in 2007.